 The deep waters of the Blue Mesa Reservoir at Curecanti National Recreation Area are made for scuba diving!
 Divers can catch glimpses of crayfish and submerged roads underneath the state’s largest lake.
 Those who are up for a challenge can also try ice diving during the winter season.

 Those who want to improve their map and compass-reading skills can do so with the orienteering opportunities offered by Rocky Mountain National Park.
 This fun and challenging experience is undoubtedly a must-try for everyone!

-Here is a complete list of all the state parks in Colorado along with the address for each park.
+Here is a complete list of all the state parks in Colorado along with along with the address for each park and links to more information for each one.
 Enjoy all that Colorado has to offer for outdoor actives and natural beauty.

 The nature of Colorado outnumbers the people, and it's home to 42 state parks along with millions of acres of undeveloped land, mountains, national parks, campsites, lakes, and rivers.
 Explore the vast plains and wetlands, [...]